Expert Commentary is Still News and Lawyers are Experts

 Press releases are not always about “breaking news.”
-A lot of high-traffic press releases amount to expert commentary.
+A lot of high-traffic press releases are expert commentary on a topical subject.
 If you pick up or download a newspaper, you will find a mix of journalism, commentary, and the occasional interesting op-ed piece.
 If you watch TV news, you will find that many stories are accompanied by an expert’s opinion.

-Expert commentary is a little more conversational than a traditional press release, which makes it a little easier to read by a wider audience.
-If you are sending out a commentary-style news release, you need to follow a few rules:
+Expert commentary pieces are more conversational than traditional press releases, which makes them appealing to a wider audience.
+If you are sending out a commentary-style news release, follow a few rules:

 2) It’s not an announcement.
 You should not comment on firm announcements.
 Opening a new office, adding an attorney, winning a big case – all of these items should follow a “news” format, as they are more in line with traditional press releases.
 Expert commentary should be reserved for things not directly involving your firm.

 3) Feel free to add details.
 While a traditional press release should be 300-600 words, an expert column can be 1,000-3,000 words.
-If you are reaching out to a legal-minded audience, a longer tutorial may be appropriate, but a general audience will have a maximum tolerance of about 1,500 words – or less.
+If you are reaching out to a legal-minded audience, a longer tutorial may be appropriate, but a general audience will have a maximum tolerance of about 1,500 words.

-As an attorney, you can position yourself as a legal expert by providing expert commentary sent out as a news release – which is just another way get more exposure for you and your firm.
+As an attorney, you can position yourself as a legal expert by providing expert commentary distributed as a news release – which is just another way to get more exposure for you and your firm.